ClojureBridgeLondon/organise-clojurebridge-london/README.md

 Select a suitable venue and a host (person who works at the venue).
 The host should preferably be one of the organisers.

 A suitable venue should include:
+* space for at least 30 people, preferably 50 (ie. 35 students, 15 volunteers)
 * a good WiFi network
 * a large screen / projector for opening presentations
 * tables, chairs & external monitor (24 inch or larger) for each group